The State of Factoring on Quantum Computers: Digital Quantum Computers

 A nice benefit of a large-scale QC simulation is that it allows the study of \textbf{classical and quantum errors}, which affect any QPU device with various orders of magnitude.
 Of particular interest is an error model proposed by Cai in Ref.~\citen{cai2023shorsAlgorithmFailsInThePresenceOfNoise}, for which one can formally prove that Shor's factoring algorithm fails.
 This error model is expressed in terms of an error magnitude parameter $\delta$\footnote{The error parameter $\delta$ used here and in Ref.~\citen{shorgpu} corresponds to the \emph{global magnitude parameter} $\epsilon$ in Ref.~\citen{cai2023shorsAlgorithmFailsInThePresenceOfNoise}, which expresses Gaussian noise on each rotation gate $R$ in the quantum circuit of Shor's algorithm (see Refs.~\citen{Willsch2023Shor}, \citen{shorgpu}, and~\citen{cai2023shorsAlgorithmFailsInThePresenceOfNoise} for more information).
 Specifically, the faulty rotation gate is defined as $\widetilde{R_k}=\mathrm{diag}(1, e^{2\pi i(1+\delta r)/2^k})$ where $r$ is a normally distributed random number.}.
 Cai's proof can be seen as formal support for the common viewpoint that for large-scale factoring on a digital QC to work, quantum error correction~\cite{NielsenChuang} would be required.

 Figure~\ref{willsch_fig_errors} shows results for the success probability as a function of the error magnitude $\delta$.
 We see that from 20 to 30 qubits (panels \textbf{a} and \textbf{b}, respectively), the success probability for Shor's algorithm (green diamonds) indeed drops towards zero for errors with $\delta\ge0.8$.
-Interestingly, however, when including the lucky cases (yellow squares), the success probability converges to a non-negligible, finite value.
+Interestingly, however, when including the lucky cases (yellow squares) or efficient classical post-processing\footnote{The parameters for Eker{\aa}'s post-processing procedures~\cite{Ekera2022OnTheSuccessProbabilityOfQuantumOrderFindingShor,Ekera2021OnCompletelyFactoringAnyIntegerShor} are the same as in Ref.~\citen{Willsch2023Shor}, i.e., $(B,c,k,\varsigma)=(L,1,100,1)$.
+They are such that the success probability without error ($\delta=0$) is increased to above $95\,\%$ to observe the dependence on $\delta$.
+Note that for the small numbers being factorised, it would be possible to increase the post-processing parameters further to achieve success probabilities close to one even in the presence of arbitrarily large errors.} (red stars), the success probability converges to a non-negligible, finite value.
 Even though this finite value might decrease exponentially when increasing the number of qubits---in agreement with Cai's proof---it is thus conceivable that the challenge of \emph{limited quantum speedup}~\cite{Ronnow2014DefiningQuantumSpeedup} posed in Ref.~\citen{Willsch2023Shor} may be met without the above-mentioned requirement for quantum error correction.